Welcome to the Bude Canal and Harbour Engagement Platform

 where can the public see the plans for the canal bank repairs by falcon bridge , there must have been plans to get quotes for the work , will it be the same as what was there before ?

-mbannister asked 6 months ago
+mbannister asked about 1 year ago

 Thank you for your question - whilst there is no requirement for the plans to be made publicly available in terms of planning consultation, your question has prompted us to request that the technical drawings be turned into a user friendly format so that we can post them on this platform for public awareness.
 We will let you know when they are here.